Kentucky Retirement Systems Insurance Trust Fund Invests $1.18 Million in Prudential Financial, Inc. (NYSE:PRU)

 Kentucky Retirement Systems Insurance Trust Fund acquired a new position in Prudential Financial, Inc. (NYSE:PRU – Free Report) during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund acquired 12,468 shares of the financial services provider’s stock, valued at approximately $1,183,000.

 A number of other institutional investors have also made changes to their positions in PRU.
 Fairfield Bush & CO. bought a new position in shares of Prudential Financial in the first quarter worth about $36,000.
 Blair William & Co.
-IL increased its stake in shares of Prudential Financial by 11.3% in the first quarter.
+IL increased its stake in Prudential Financial by 11.3% during the first quarter.
 Blair William & Co.
-IL now owns 50,600 shares of the financial services provider’s stock worth $5,979,000 after purchasing an additional 5,126 shares during the period.
-Sei Investments Co. increased its stake in shares of Prudential Financial by 6.4% in the first quarter.
-Sei Investments Co. now owns 90,235 shares of the financial services provider’s stock worth $10,698,000 after purchasing an additional 5,452 shares during the period.
+IL now owns 50,600 shares of the financial services provider’s stock valued at $5,979,000 after acquiring an additional 5,126 shares during the period.
+Sei Investments Co. increased its stake in Prudential Financial by 6.4% during the first quarter.
+Sei Investments Co. now owns 90,235 shares of the financial services provider’s stock valued at $10,698,000 after acquiring an additional 5,452 shares during the period.
 Candriam Luxembourg S.C.A. increased its stake in Prudential Financial by 0.7% during the first quarter.
 Candriam Luxembourg S.C.A. now owns 47,576 shares of the financial services provider’s stock valued at $5,621,000 after acquiring an additional 326 shares during the period.
 Finally, Baird Financial Group Inc. increased its stake in Prudential Financial by 36.4% during the first quarter.
 Baird Financial Group Inc. now owns 135,716 shares of the financial services provider’s stock valued at $16,037,000 after acquiring an additional 36,184 shares during the period.
 54.92% of the stock is currently owned by institutional investors.

 Prudential Financial Stock Down 1.8 %